MarekLani/SOSIoTWorkshop/readme.md

    After registering your device successfully, you now should see the device within [monitoring webpage](https://soselectronic.azurewebsites.net/deviceexplorer).

 3. In third step you will need to alter application settings.
-To do so, open project you have cloned from github and navigate to appSettings.json file.
+To do so, open *FileReaderApp* project you have cloned from github and navigate to appSettings.json file.
 Here you should alter value for "IoTHubConnectionString" field.
 Please provide device connection string received as a response in previous step.
 Your appSettings.json file should now look like this:

    ```json
    {